deeper-chain/DeveloperCommunity/README.md

 first step:Pick a Github Issue

-Create or use an existing Gitthub issue as a bounty issue.
+Create or use an existing Github issue as a bounty issue.

 second step:Post Bounty